The Working Mom When Something’s Not Working: What Do We Do?

 One of the most important things to realize is that there is indeed a choice here that has to be made.
-One of the great myths we as women have succumbed to is that you can have it all, all at the same time.
-But that is simply not possible: someone or something is going suffer if we try, and right now from the little you have said, it sounds like what is suffering is you and possibly also your marriage and family.
+One of the great myths we, as women have succumbed to, is that you can have it all, all at the same time.
+But that is simply not possible: someone or something is going to suffer if we try, and right now from the little you have said, it sounds like what is suffering is you and possibly also your marriage and family.

 So “doing nothing” is not an option, because doing nothing (i.e. trying to keep going the way you have been) is in fact a choice to prioritize your job over your health and your family.
 So answer these two questions:

 1) You worry about losing the joy you have by doing your job, and understandably so — you are probably worried about what you will miss when you quit.
 But the question is: what regrets will you probably have if you STAY?
 Seriously, itemize them.